TrisPatt/heritage-housing-predictive-analytics/README.md

 The client aims to understand how various house attributes correlate with sale prices.
 This requires both a statistical and visual analysis of the dataset to identify meaningful patterns.
 The following steps and their associated rationale are proposed to achieve this:

-1. Data exploration- Pandas profiling
+1. Data exploration- Pandas profiling<br>
 Rationale:
 Before diving into correlation analysis, it is essential to explore and understand the dataset comprehensively.
 Pandas Profiling provides an automated summary of the dataset, highlighting key statistics such as missing values, distribution of features, and initial correlations.
 This step helps identify potential issues (e.g., outliers, skewed distributions, or missing data) that may influence subsequent analysis.

-2. Encode categorical data
+2. Encode categorical data<br>
 Rationale:
 Categorical variables, such as kitchen quality or basement exposure, must be encoded into numerical representations for meaningful correlation analysis.
 Encoding allows these variables to be included in both statistical methods (Pearson, Spearman) and visualizations.
-For ordinal data (e.g., quality ratings), ordinal encoding preserves the inherent order, while one-hot encoding may be used for nominal data.
+For ordinal data (e.g., quality ratings), ordinal encoding preserves the inherent order.

-2. Conduct a Check Using Spearman and Pearson Methods
+2. Conduct a Check Using Spearman and Pearson Methods and Predictive Power Score(PPS)<br>
 Rationale:
 Spearman and Pearson correlation methods are widely used for identifying relationships between variables.
 Pearson focuses on linear relationships, while Spearman captures monotonic relationships.
 Using both methods ensures a comprehensive analysis of correlations, even if the relationships are non-linear.
+PPS can be used to determine relationships between features.

-3. Identify highest correlated features
+3. Identify highest correlated features<br>
 Rationale:
-From the data analysis conducted using methods such as Pearson and Spearman correlation coefficients, we will identify the features most strongly associated with the sale price.
+Using Pearson and Spearman correlation coefficients alongside PPS analysis, we will identify the features most strongly associated with sale price to prioritize them for further modeling and analysis

-4. Visualize Relationships Between Sale Price and Key Features
+4. Visualize Relationships Between Sale Price and Key Features<br>
 Rationale:
 Data visualizations, such as scatterplots, boxplots, and heatmaps, provide an intuitive way to communicate insights to the client.
 Highlighting the highest correlated features (e.g., living space, build quality, amenities) with sale price will directly address the client’s goal of understanding feature impact.

+This analysis will be conducted as part of the **Data Visualization, Cleaning, and Preparation** epic (refer to Epics & User Stories for details).

 ### Business Requirement 2: Predict Sale Price

 The goal is to provide an ML-driven solution that accurately forecasts the combined sales price of the client’s four inherited houses while also enabling exploration of the relationship between house characteristics and sale price through data visualizations.
 The following steps outline the approach and rationale:

-1. Develop a Machine Learning (ML) Model to Predict Sale Prices
+1. Develop a Machine Learning (ML) Model to Predict Sale Prices<br>
 Objective:
-Build a regression model to predict the sale prices of the inherited properties and other houses in Ames, Iowa.
+Build a regression model to predict the sale prices of the inherited properties and other houses in Ames, Iowa.<br>
 Approach:
 Use conventional ML techniques, such as linear regression, decision trees, or ensemble models (e.g., Random Forest, Gradient Boosting), depending on the dataset’s characteristics.
 Train and validate the model using historical property data, optimizing for accuracy and generalizability.
-Evaluate model performance using metrics such as R² (coefficient of determination), Mean Absolute Error (MAE), and Root Mean Squared Error (RMSE).
+Evaluate model performance using metrics such as R² (coefficient of determination), Mean Absolute Error (MAE), and Root Mean Squared Error (RMSE).<br>
 Rationale:
 Regression models are well-suited for understanding the relationships between variables (e.g., living space, build quality, amenities) and the target (sale price).
 By leveraging a robust model, we ensure the client receives reliable price forecasts for the inherited houses.

+This process will be undertaken as part of the **Model Training, Optimization, and Validation** epic (refer to Epics & User Stories for further details).

-2. Map Relationships Between Features and Sale Price
+2. Map Relationships Between Features and Sale Price<br>
 Objective:
-Use the regression model to analyze and quantify the impact of individual house attributes on sale price.
+Use the regression model to analyze and quantify the impact of individual house attributes on sale price.<br>
 Approach:
 Leverage feature importance metrics from the regression model to determine which variables contribute most to sale price predictions.
-Use feature importance to illustrate the marginal effects of specific features (e.g., living area, build quality) on sale price.
+Use feature importance to illustrate the marginal effects of specific features (e.g., living area, build quality) on sale price.<br>
 Rationale:
 Mapping these relationships provides actionable insights into the driving factors behind property values, enabling the client to make informed decisions.

-3. Incorporate Data Visualizations into an Interactive Streamlit Dashboard
+3. Incorporate Data Visualizations into an Interactive Streamlit Dashboard<br>
 Objective:
-Create a user-friendly dashboard for the client to explore how house attributes influence sale price and to view predictions for the inherited properties.
+Create a user-friendly dashboard for the client to explore how house attributes influence sale price and to view predictions for the inherited properties.<br>
 Approach:
 Integrate visualizations (e.g., scatterplots, box plots, heatmaps etc.) into the dashboard to represent feature correlations and model predictions.
 Allow dynamic interaction by filtering selected house attributes and visualizing predicted sale prices based on custom input.
 Show the predicted sale price of the 4 inherited houses along with total price.
-Include explanations of the visualizations to enhance interpretability for the client.
+Include explanations of the visualizations to enhance interpretability for the client.<br>
 Rationale:
-An interactive dashboard enables the client to:
+An interactive dashboard enables the client to:<br>
 Explore relationships between attributes and sale price intuitively.
 Simulate price predictions for properties beyond the inherited houses.
 This functionality empowers the client with a deeper understanding of the results.

+This process will be undertaken as part of the **Dashboard Planning, Designing, and Development** epic (refer to Epics & User Stories for further details).

 ## ML Business Case